iqrfsdk/clibiqrf-mcu/README.md

  * IQRF TR-52

 ## Supported platforms
-This library is supported on AVR-based Arduino compatable platforms (e.g. Arduino Uno, Leonardo, Mega, Nano) and PIC32-based Arduino compatable platforms (e.g. chipKIT).
+This library is supported on AVR-based and SAM-based Arduino compatable platforms (e.g. Arduino Uno, Leonardo, Mega, Nano, Due) and PIC32-based Arduino compatable platforms (e.g. chipKIT).

 ## Installation
-The best way how to install this library is to [download a latest package](https://github.com/iqrfsdk/clibiqrf-mcu/releases) or use a [platformio](http://platformio.org/):
+The best way how to install this library is to [download a latest package](https://github.com/iqrfsdk/clibiqrf-mcu/releases) or use a [platformio](http://platformio.org/lib/show/318/IQRF%20SPI/):

 ```
-platformio lib install 318
+platformio lib install "IQRF SPI"
 ```
 ## Pin layout
 The following table shows the typical pin layout used: